2018 FIFA World Cup final: Post-match

 After the match, Deschamps reflected on his own experience as captain of the victorious 1998 team, saying "that adventure is linked to these players' adventure.
 I had the immense privilege to live through this 20 years ago, and in France, but what the players have just done is just as beautiful, just as powerful.
 I have a son who is 22 now.
 When we were champions, he was too young to understand.
 His generation now have this happiness to live through."
 Griezmann commented: "I do not know where I am!
 I am really happy.
 It was a very difficult match, Croatia had a great game.
 We came back and we managed to make the difference.
 We cannot wait to lift the Cup and bring it back to France."
 Dalić was magnanimous, saying "first of all I want to congratulate France", while also expressing sadness and pride in his team's achievement.
 He was critical of the penalty decision, saying "I just want to say one sentence about that penalty: You don't give a penalty like that in a World Cup final".
 Modrić was also proud, both of his own achievement in winning the Golden Ball, and in the team.
 He said "you know that, despite the defeat, you've achieved something big".

 Large crowds, including 90,000 people at the Eiffel Tower fanzone and an estimated million on the Champs-Élysées, celebrated the victory in Paris.
 The celebrations were marred by instances of rioting that were broken up by police, as well as the deaths of at least two people during celebrations elsewhere in the country, one man died after diving into a shallow canal and another died after crashing his car into a tree, RATP, the operator of the Paris Métro system, temporarily renamed several stations in honour of the team and its World Cup victory.

-On 16 July, more than 550,000 fans welcomed the Croatian team home in the capital city of Zagreb, in the single largest public gathering in Croatia's history, where a six-hour-long bus tour brought them from Zagreb Airport to Ban Jelačić Square.
+On 16 July, more than 550,000 fans welcomed the Croatian team home in the capital city of Zagreb, where a six-hour-long bus tour brought them from Zagreb Airport to Ban Jelačić Square.
 In the following days, players were all welcomed individually in their hometowns as well.